 Most employers of mercury-based UV technology would be confronted with a professional ban, leading to huge amount of unemployment and loss of products and productivity.
 Many companies and factories would stop existing.
+There are thousands of companies in Europa and worldwide whose productivity and success relies to a large extent on the availability of mercury-based UV lamps.

 We don't have exact figure and can only state to the best of our knowledge that thousands of companies exist only in the EU that employ UV Technology based on mercury lamps.
 Some of them rely to up to 100% on the availability of mercury lamps (e.g., lamp manufacturers, power supply manufacturers, quartz suppliers, UV measuring device manufacturers, printers and coaters and many more).
-As mentioned, our core business is the production of UV Lamps.
+As mentioned, our core business is the production of UV lamps.
 The missing renewal of the exemption would ultimately threaten the survival of our company and have a devastating impact on the majority of our customers.

 d.
-Please estimate additional costs associated should the requested exemption not be renewed, and how this is divided between various sectors (e.g. private, public, industry: manufacturers, suppliers, retailers).
+Please estimate additional costs associated should the requested exemption not be renewed, and how this is divided between various sectors (e.g., private, public, industry: manufacturers, suppliers, retailers).